Skip to content

 They renegotiate, extend timelines… or withdraw.

-The antidote is a structured sales process that puts cards on the table upfront, builds a defensible narrative, and aligns the professional’s compensation with your result (not billable hours).
+The antidote is a structured sale process that puts the cards on the table before diligence.

 1) Why does it derail when everyone is “serious”?